Log Management Security

 Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog’s Log Management Service.

-Additionally, certain features are not available at the moment to customers who have signed Datadog’s BAA, notably:
+These features are not available to customers who have signed Datadog’s BAA:

 Additional helpful documentation, links, and articles: